Somali language: Writing system

 Archaeological excavations and research in Somalia uncovered ancient inscriptions in a distinct writing system.
 In an 1878 report to the Royal Geographical Society of Great Britain, scientist Johann Maria Hildebrandt noted upon visiting the area that "we know from ancient authors that these districts, at present so desert, were formerly populous and civilised[...]
 I also discovered ancient ruins and rock-inscriptions both in pictures and characters[...]
 These have hitherto not been deciphered."
 According to the 1974 report for Ministry of Information and National Guidance, this script represents the earliest written attestation of Somali.

-Much more recently, Somali archaeologist Sada Mire has published ancient inscriptions found throughout Somaliland.
-As much for much of Somali linguistic history the language was not widely used for literature, Dr. Mire's publications however prove that writing as a technology was not foreign nor scarce in the region.
-These piece of writing are from the Semitic Himyarite and Sabaean languages that were largely spoken in what is modern day Yemen —"there is an extensive and ancient relationship between the people and cultures of both sides of the Red Sea coast" Mire posits.
+Much more recently, Somali archaeologist Sada Mire has published ancient inscriptions found throughout Somalia.
+As for much of Somali linguistic history the language was not widely used for literature, Dr. Mire's publications however prove that writing as a technology was not foreign nor scarce in the region.
+These pieces of writing are from the Semitic Himyarite and Sabaean languages that were largely spoken in what is modern day Yemen —"there is an extensive and ancient relationship between the people and cultures of both sides of the Red Sea coast" Mire posits.
 Yet, while many more such ancient inscriptions are yet to be found or analyzed, many have been "bulldozed by developers, as the Ministry of Tourism could not buy the land or stop the destruction".

-Besides Ahmed's Latin script, other orthographies that have been used for centuries for writing the Somali language include the long-established Arabic script and Wadaad writing.
+Besides Ahmed's Latin script, other orthographies that have been used for centuries for writing the Somali language include the long-established Arabic script and Wadaad's writing.
 According to Bogumił Andrzejewski, this usage was limited to Somali clerics and their associates, as sheikhs preferred to write in the liturgical Arabic language.
 Various such historical manuscripts in Somali nonetheless exist, which mainly consist of Islamic poems (qasidas), recitations and chants.
 Among these texts are the Somali poems by Sheikh Uways and Sheikh Ismaaciil Faarah.
 The rest of the existing historical literature in Somali principally consists of translations of documents from Arabic.

 Since then a number of writing systems have been used for transcribing the Somali language.
 Of these, the Somali Latin alphabet, officially adopted in 1972, is the most widely used and recognised as official orthography of the state.
 The script was developed by a number of leading scholars of Somali, including Musa Haji Ismail Galal, B. W. Andrzejewski and Shire Jama Ahmed specifically for transcribing the Somali language, and uses all letters of the English Latin alphabet except p, v and z.
 There are no diacritics or other special characters except the use of the apostrophe for the glottal stop, which does not occur word-initially.
 There are three consonant digraphs: DH, KH and SH.
 Tone is not marked, and front and back vowels are not distinguished.

 Writing systems developed in the twentieth century include the Osmanya, Borama and Kaddare alphabets, which were invented by Osman Yusuf Kenadid, Abdurahman Sheikh Nuur and Hussein Sheikh Ahmed Kaddare, respectively.